-with $i=0,\,1$, which means that there is no the longitudinal coupling between the time-dependent magnetic flux and the SFQ at the optimal point.
+with $i=0,\,1$, which means that there is no longitudinal coupling between the time-dependent magnetic flux and the SFQ at the optimal point.
 There are only coupling terms $I_{01}(f=0.5)(|0\rangle\langle 1|+|1\rangle\langle 0|) \Phi(t)$ in Eq.~(\ref{eq:7}), called as the transverse coupling between the time-dependent magnetic flux and the SFQ.
 Therefore, under the rotating wave approximation, the Hamiltonian in Eq.~(\ref{eq:7}) at the optimal point can further be reduced to the Jaynes-Cumming model, which has been extensively explored in the quantum optics and the circuit QED system.

-When $f\neq1/2$, all elements $I_{ij}(f)$ with $i=0,\,1$ are not zero, the interaction Hamiltonian between the time-dependent magnetic flux and the SFQs includes both transverse and longitudinal couplings, which are less studied.
+When $f\neq 0.5$, all elements $I_{ij}(f)$ with $i=0,\,1$ are nonzero.
+In this case, the interaction Hamiltonian between the time-dependent magnetic flux and the SFQs includes both the transverse and longitudinal couplings, which are less studied.
 This longitudinal coupling can induce some unusual phenomena which will be explored below.
-For the convenience of the discussions, our studies below just consider the case of the longitudinal and transverse couplings between one driving classical field and the SFQs, however all of discussions in the subsections~\ref{3a},~\ref{3b}, and~\ref{3c} can be applied to the case with more driving fields.
+For convenience, our studies below just consider the case of the longitudinal and transverse couplings between a driving classical field and a SFQ, however all of the discussions in the subsections~\ref{3a},~\ref{3b}, and~\ref{3c} can be applied to the case with many driving fields.